 FINLAYS HARD ICED HIBISCUS TEA COCKTAIL

-A perfect blend of sweet and sour with the added aroma and mouthfeel from carbonated tea.
+A tea infused gin cocktail with a perfect blend of sweet and sour with the added aroma and mouthfeel from carbonated tea.

 100ml hibiscus tea, chilled until very cold

 25-50ml gin (depending on how strong you want it)

 A few sprigs of mint and slice of lemon to garnish